Verify CLABEs

 Monitor verification status

-When transfer and account holder information are successfully retrieved, you will receive an account_verification.succeeded webhook.
-This event will include the account holder's information in a succeeded account_verification object.
-This is how the event should look like:
+When Fintoc retrieves the transfer and account holder information, it sends an account_verification.succeeded webhook.
+This event includes the account holder's information in a succeeded account_verification object.
+The event looks like this:

 {